nationalarchives/engineering-handbook/docs/technology/frontend/javascript.md

     1. JavaScript tests SHOULD be written with [Jest](https://jestjs.io/)
     1. [Single page applications MUST not be developed](../../ways-of-working/progressive-enhancement.md#single-page-applications)
 1. **Packages**
-    1. JavaScript packages SHOULD be made using npm
-    1. JavaScript packages SHOULD be deployed to [npm](../../third-party/npmjs.md)
+    1. Packages SHOULD be deployed to [npm](https://www.npmjs.com/)
+    1. Packages on npm MUST be [deployed with OIDC](https://docs.npmjs.com/trusted-publishers)
-    1. If using NPM, packages MUST be published under the [`@nationalarchives` organisation]()
+    1. Packages on npm MUST be published under the `@nationalarchives` scope
+    1. Packages COULD be deployed to [GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry)
-    1. JavaScript packages COULD be hosted in [AWS CodeArtifact](https://aws.amazon.com/codeartifact/)
+    1. Packages COULD be deployed to [AWS CodeArtifact](https://aws.amazon.com/codeartifact/)
     1. JavaScript MUST be compiled down to ES5 before distribution
+    1. Packages SHOULD use [semver](https://semver.org/) (see [using version numbers](../../ways-of-working/version-control.md#version-numbers))
     1. Source files COULD be included in distributed packages alongside the compiled ES5 to allow for the consumer to compile

 ## TypeScript